cloudflare/cloudflare-docs/products/cloudflare-one/src/content/applications/non-HTTP/RDP.md

 <Aside>

-Ensure that an Access policy is in place before creating this connection, as the connection will allow lateral traffic within the subnet.
+Ensure that a [Zero Trust policy](/policies/zero-trust) is in place before creating this connection, as the connection will allow lateral traffic within the subnet.
 </Aside>

 To do so: